-Developments during the year ended 31 December 2021
+Developments during the year ended 31 December 2022

-The Board approved the resigntion of Mr Charl Bruyns as a Non-Executive Director with effect from 03 May 2021.
-The Board also approved the appointment of Mr. Rajesh Ramsundhar as a Non-Executive Director of the Company with effect from 02 August 2021.
-The appointment will be tabled for approval at the next Annual General Meeting of the Company to be held in 2022.
+The Board appointed Mr. Jesuseun Fatoyinbo as a Non-Executive Director of the Company with effect from 21 February 2022.
+The appointment was approved at the Annual General Meeting of the Company which held in 12 May 2022.